mhenke/ColdDocForWheels/README.markdown

 ## Installation (manual)

-* Drop it inside the /plugins folder in your Wheels application.
+* Drop ColdDoc-X.X.zip inside the /plugins folder in your Wheels application.
 * Restart your application using ?reload=true

-## Installation using of ColdDoc (required)
+## Installation of ColdDoc (required)

-* Drop colddoc inside the webroot folder in your Wheels application.
+* Drop ColdDoc inside the webroot folder in your Wheels application.
 Download here http://colddoc.riaforge.org/